Kaanchi (2013 film)

-Kaanchi is a 2013 Indian Malayalam-language action drama film directed by G. N. Krishnakumar and written by B. Jeyamohan, starring Indrajith Sukumaran, Murali Gopy, Shine Tom Chacko and Archanna Guptaa.
+Kaanchi is a 2013 Indian Malayalam-language action drama film directed by Jiyen Krishnakumar and written by B. Jeyamohan, starring Indrajith Sukumaran, Murali Gopy, Shine Tom Chacko and Archanna Guptaa.

 Plot

-The film follows the life of grocery store owner Madhavan, who lock horns with a powerful businessman name Peringodan Narayanan, were a revolver gun enters between there war.
+The film follows the life of grocery store owner Madhavan, who lock horns with a powerful businessman name Peringodan Narayanan, where a revolver gun enters between their war.

 Production

-Krishnakumar, who directed College Days (2010), directs this film.
+Jiyen Krishnakumar, who directed College Days (2010), directs this film.
 Indrajith, Murali Gopy, and Archanna Guptaa play the lead roles.
 The film is written by B. Jeyamohan, who previously wrote Ozhimuri (2012).

 Reception

 A critic from Sify wrote that "Kaanchi is like a cold glass of coffee that you find on your bedside as you get up on a cool morning.
 You can have it, but it won't give you any particular feeling.
 Decide on your own, if you want it or to go for some sparkling hot cup that will make you feel fresh!".
 Paresh Palincha of Rediff.com opined that "Kaanchi, despite its star duo of Indrajith and Murali Gopy, and a script by Jeyamohan, falls far short of expectations".
 Aswin J Kumar of The Times of India stated that "Kaanchi even throws up moments where a gifted story-teller like Jeyamohan seems doubtful of his own plot, something that hinders the plot".